 Stencilling is all about getting that nice, clean line.
 It’s better to get the right tools and process to start with so you save time having to repair and tidy up later.

 After letting the base coat dry, I went over it with my branch colour, Fusion Mineral Paint’s Ash.

 Layer one complete.

-I then lined up the second stencil matching the flowers to where it fit with the already painted branches.
+Then I lined up the second stencil matching the flowers to where it sat on top of the painted branches.

-With a base coat of the pink, seeing it start to come together.
+With a base coat of pink, seeing it start to come together.

 The final piece with all three layers combined.
 What do you think?
 Was it worth separating the stencils for the added depth?

-Would you try this technique?
+Would you try this technique to paint a layered stencil?
 Let me know in the comments below.